The Kruger National Park Hippo

 The hippopotamus is a large animal that is most often found wallowing in rivers and dams throughout Kruger National Park.
-They're a common site in most watering holes, but they're also very easily mistaken for grey rocks!
-Their snouts sometimes even look like crocodile noses when they're just floating beneath the surface of the water.
+They’re a common site in most watering holes and are often in herds, but they’re also very easily mistaken for grey rocks!

 These large clumsy looking mammals don't actually swim.
 They walk along the bottom of rivers and dams.